QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Matrix Multiplication
 -----------------------------------

-Why we write matrix multiplications in our algebra with abandon, in practice the operation scales very poorly without any matrix structure.
+While we write matrix multiplications in our algebra with abandon, in practice the operation scales very poorly without any matrix structure.

-Matrix multiplication is so important to modern computers that the constant of scaling in front of the scaling has been radically reduced when using a proper package, but the order is still :math:`O(N^3)` in practice.
+Matrix multiplication is so important to modern computers that the constant of scaling is small using proper packages, but the order is still :math:`O(N^3)` in practice.

 Sparse matrix multiplication, on the other hand, is :math:`O(N M_A M_B)` where :math:`M_A` are the number of nonzeros per row of :math:`A` and :math:`B` are the number of non-zeros per column of :math:`B`.